 05. Spare Canon LP-E6N batteries

 "During my expeditions, I usually can’t charge my batteries.
 Therefore, I need to bring enough spare ones with me so I have 16 LP-E6N batteries for my EOS R and R5 camera bodies.
-Even bringing solar panels won’t help because I can’t rely on the sun to shine.
-With extra power banks I can charge up USB.
+Even bringing solar charger panels won’t help because I can’t rely on the sun to shine.
+With extra power banks I can charge up by USB.
 I back up my shots on a daily basis, so I use a WD My Passport SSD hard drive with an SD card slot that allows me to transfer footage without a laptop too."

 06. DJI Mavic Air drone